yeasy/learning_pickleball/08_volley_en.md

 When the opponent's ball is far away from your body, you can wait for the ball to bounce from the ground before hitting the ball.
 You can drop the ball or drive the ball.
 When the ball comes very quickly, use its own force mainly to let the ball fall over the net and be careful not to drop it too long.

 After the defense, move forward with the ball to the net as quickly as possible.
 When your return is good, you can move directly to the net and prepare to enter the Dink stage.
 Otherwise, move to the middle court for transition and prepare a second attempt to go to the net.

+## Training Methods

+You can master the volley attack and defense techniques through the following trainings:

+* Practice volleys with swing paddle movements, 50 sets per set, 10 sets per day;
+* Hit the wall with volley by 50 consecutive forehands, 50 consecutive backhands, 50 alternate forehands and backhands.
+Practice 10 sets a day.
+* Multiple Ball practice: the assistant player continuously sends out balls of different heights, and the trainer volleys them to a given position.
+* Return practice: both players continue to volley in the air so that the ball does not fall to the ground.
+The distance between the two sides can be adjusted dynamically.
+The players can move along the net at the same time, too.